-For the second group exhibition at Metro Pictures' new Chelsea location, Jim Shaw, Gary Simmons and Tony Oursler have individual shows.
-The exhibition opens on Saturday May 3 and continues through June 7.
+For the second exhibition at Metro Pictures' new Chelsea location, Carroll Dunham, Mike Kelley, John Miller and Laurie Simmons have individual shows in the three downstairs spaces, and in the 2nd floor viewing room.
+The exhibition opens on Saturday March 22 and continues through April 26.

 Marking his first show at Metro Pictures since joining the gallery, Carroll Dunham exhibits four new paintings from his "planet" series.
 Dunham's masterful command of painting and drawing techniques is let loose in an explosion of line, image, shape and color that is concentrated on a central mass of pink, green, blue or yellow.
 Only black defines the comic dwarf figures that seethe and threaten along the circumference of the circle with their swords, gnarling teeth and distended sexual organs.
 The black line elements of Dunham's lexicon of metaphorical marks and organisms spew outward from the hurling asteroid contaminating the sterile white canvas beyond.
 Dunham's paintings and drawings have employed an ever-evolving, idiosyncratic language of psycho-sexual and cultural forms.
 The intense painterly and psychological significance of his production is preeminent in painting's recent development.
 Dunham will exhibit a larger representation of new work at Metro Pictures this Fall.